babeyjack/BabyyPos/README.md

 ## Testing

 If you would like to test the system out, I have included the database file which I used during development.
 To use this file, copy and paste it into the following directory C:\Users\[User]\AppData\LocalLow\DefaultCompany\BabyyPos replacing [User] with the current users name
+NOTE: This project has only been compiled for Windows

 ## Post-Script